In the interests of transparency...

-When you (a customer or website visitor) use services provided by Shorthand (that's us: Shorthand Pty Ltd and its subsidiaries), you are trusting us with your data and information.
+When you (a website visitor, reader, customer or member) use services provided by Shorthand (that's us: Shorthand Pty Ltd and its subsidiaries), you are trusting us with your data and information.

-As a customer or a visitor to our websites, you share various pieces of information with us, some of which you provide explicitly (for example, the text and images in a story you create) and some of which you provide implicitly (such as the kind of web browser you're using).
+When you access our sites or services, you share various pieces of information with us, some of which you provide explicitly (for example, in using our application you provide the text and images in the stories you create) and some of which you provide implicitly (such as the kind of web browser you're using).

 What you give us